 This tool performs the bulk of the migration from Drupal 6 to WordPress 3.5.
-It performs a series of MySQL queries to read information from a Drupal database and insert them into a WordPress database.
+It runs a series of MySQL queries to read information from a Drupal database and insert them into a WordPress database.
 No changes are made to the Drupal database.
 You may need to make some tweaks to your settings after running the migration to get your WordPress installation ready for launch.
 If you’re not sure how to make the appropriate changes or would simply like someone else to do the work, please contact us and we’ll be happy to provide a quotation.

 It offers the following functionality: